Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Introduction

-We illustrate our results by fully studying the cases when the nonlinear polynomials are of degree 2 and 3.
+We illustrate our results by studying the cases when the nonlinear polynomials are of degree 2 and 3.
 To this purpose, we build also on previous results of Cima and Llibre \cite{AnnaL1990} and Date \cite{Date}.
-In both cases we provide the complete list of admissible phase portraits for the global dynamics.
+In both cases we provide a list of admissible phase portraits for the global dynamics.
+In the case of degree 2 this can be complemented with the classification in the book by Art\'es {\em et al.} \cite{Artes}.
 This article is thus a preliminary step towards the study of the probability of occurrence of a given phase portrait along the lines of Cima {\em et al.} \cite{CimGasMan}.
 For higher degree the interested reader may apply the same procedure to the classification of Collins \cite{Collins}.

 \bigbreak